Policy of standardisation: The effect of the law

 This was not the end; in 1972 the "district quota system" was introduced, again to the detriment of the Sri Lankan Tamil people.
 The Sinhalese historian C.R. de Silva wrote:

 "By 1977 the issue of university admissions had become a focal point of the conflict between the government and Tamil leaders.
 Tamil youth, embittered by what they considered discrimination against them, formed the radical wing of the Tamil United Liberation Front.
 Many advocated the use of violence to establish a separate Tamil state of Eelam.
 It was an object lesson of how inept policy measures and insensitivity to minority interests can exacerbate ethnic tensions."

+Singapore's founding Prime Minister Lee Kuan Yew, one of Asia's most respected statesmen, summarized the negative effect of the policy thus:

+"When I went to Colombo for the first time in 1956 it was a better city than Singapore because Singapore had three-and-a-half years of Japanese occupation and Colombo was the centre or HQ of Mountbatten’s Southeast Asia command.
+And they had sterling reserves.
+They had two Universities.
+Before the war, a thick layer of educated talent.
+So if you believe what American liberals or British liberals used to say, then it ought to have flourished.
+But it didn’t.
+One-man one-vote led to the domination of the Sinhalese majority over the minority Tamils who were the active and intelligent fellows who worked hard and got themselves penalised.
+And English was out.
+They were educated in English.
+Sinhalese was in.
+They got quotas in two universities and now they have become fanatical Tigers.
+And the country will never be put together again."

 Changing the standardization

 The language based standardization of university entrance was abandoned in 1977, and introduced different standardization based on merits, district quotas.
 80% of the university places were filled in accordance with raw marks scored by students.
 The remaining 20% of places was allocated to students in districts with inadequate educational facilities.